lucascidao/gamification-school/README.md

 # IFF++ Project

-Gamefication project to increase students engagement.
+Mockup for a gamefication project to increase students engagement.
 Made for study purpose.